shafreeck/cetcd/README.md

  cetcd use [sds](https://github.com/antirez/sds) as a dynamic string utility.
 It is licensed in sds/LICENSE. sds is interaged in cetcd's source code, so you don't have to install it before.

- [yajl](https://github.com/lloyd/yajl) is a powerfull json stream parsing libaray.
+ [yajl](https://github.com/lloyd/yajl) is a powerful json stream parsing libaray.
 We use the stream apis to parse response from cetcd

 ## Install